google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 <iframe allow="camera 'none'; microphone 'none'">
 ```

 ## JavaScript API {: #js }

-Heads up: While Chrome 60 added support for the `FeaturePolicy` HTTP header
+Heads up: While Chrome 60 added support for the `Feature-Policy` HTTP header
-and the `allow` attribute on iframes.
-The [JavaScript API][jsapi] is still
+and the `allow` attribute on iframes, the [JavaScript API][jsapi] is still
 being fleshed out and is likely to change as it goes through the standardization
 process.
 You can enable the API using the
 `--enable-experimental-web-platform-features` flag in `chrome:flags`.